satoridev-web/events-calendar-plugin/README.md

 # Events Calendar Plugin for WordPress

 A modular, lightweight events calendar plugin built with modern WordPress best practices.
-Includes a shortcode-based event archive, frontend submission form, responsive design, and clean separation of logic for performance and scalability.
+Includes a shortcode-based event archive, frontend submission capability, responsive design, and clean separation of logic for performance and scalability.

 ---